SAP-archive/yaas_java_jersey_wishlist/SETUP.md

 The list of required software and operating systems is listed on the [Prerequisites](https://devportal.yaas.io/gettingstarted/prerequisites/index.html) page of the Getting Started guides on the Dev Portal.

-Set Up a Project and Create an Application
+Set Up a Project and Create an Client
 ------------------------------------------

 You need credentials to access APIs on YaaS.
 The easiest way to get such credentials is to declare that the API calls are made by one of your applications.